We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - challenges you face in being sustainable.

-There are ways to use energy and water and deal with waste that save you money while protecting the environment.
+There are ways you can manage your energy, water and waste to save money and protect the environment.
 Consider small steps you can take now and bigger changes you can make over time.

-If you're not sure how sustainable your supply chain is, you might support unsustainable practices without meaning to.
-It also puts you at risk of misrepresenting your sustainability, which can cost you a big fine and damage your brand.
+If you don't know how sustainable your supply chain is, you might support unsustainable practices without meaning to.
+This puts you at risk of making a false or misleading claim about your sustainability, which can cost you a big fine.
+It can also damage your brand.

 Ask suppliers what they're doing to be sustainable.
-Depending on their responses, you may want to:
+If they don’t align with your sustainability goals, you may want to:

-- find alternative suppliers that better align with your values.
+- find other suppliers that better align with your values.

 A sustainable business cares for the people it employs by: